What is the Hall of Fame?

 • Bob Jones, Sr. Editor of Rock & Gem Magazine, author and frequent speaker at gem and mineral clubs and shows was inducted in the Mineral category.

 The Hall of Fame is governed by a seven member Board of Consultants composed of one person from each of the American Federation of Mineralogical Societies member regions.
-The names and federations of the Consultants are as follows: Pat LaRue, California; Marge Collins, Midwest; Leslie Wayment, Southeast; Richard Jaeger, Rocky Mountain; Doug True, Northwest; Emerson Tucker, South Central; and Steve Weinberger, Eastern, Chairman.
+The names and federations of the Consultants are as follows: Pat LaRue, California; Marge Collins, Midwest; Leslie Wayment, Southeast; Richard Jaeger, Rocky Mountain; Hidemi Kira, Northwest; Emerson Tucker, South Central; and Steve Weinberger, Eastern, Chairman.